 Anecdotally, my clients tell me that they “appear successful” at work or in friendships due to significant effort on their part, and are subsequently exhausted.
 They feel somehow different than those around them, and work very hard to fit in.
 Many have also mentioned that once they learn about neurodiversity, it feels as though a burden has been lifted, and they have a new understanding of their life experiences.

 With respect to diagnosis, it is important to note that for some folks, the diagnostic label is imperative; others care less about diagnostics, and care more about functional strategies for success.
 Both approaches are just fine.

-Many treatments exist to help alleviate symptoms associated with Autism Spectrum Disorders, though there is no known “cure.”
-Actually, there is sometimes a debate about the treatment of symptoms.
+Many treatments exist to help address diagnostic symptoms associated with Autism Spectrum Disorders, though there is no known “cure.”
+Further, there is often a debate about the treatment of symptoms.
 Some argue that treatment is not necessary, and removes the “uniqueness” of the person.
 Others, however, feel that teaching coping skills (particularly around anxiety), social skills, and emotional identification and emotional sharing skills enhances life experiences.

 Resources for Individuals with Autism